qaware/qaware-blog-source/content/posts/creative_director_of_code.md

 # Documentation Is Now a First-Class Citizen

-The last point, in particular, could become decisive.
-Code is something like an over-specification.
-It contains far too many unimportant details.
+Especially the last point could become decisive.
+Code is something like an over-specification: it contains far too many unimportant details.
 Often you only want to know what the code does, not how it does it.
-To relieve the context window, it will therefore be crucial which information the agent actually needs to read to learn a task.
+To take pressure off the context window, it will therefore be crucial which information the agent actually needs to read in order to complete a task.

+Nobody yet knows what the right structure for documentation will look like.
+Where can you explain an entire concept in a single sentence?
+And when do you have to go into so much detail that even pseudocode belongs in the specification?
+These questions have occupied us developers since the beginnings of software development.
+The difference today is that the usefulness of documentation can now be measured.

+The goal is to maximize the agent’s efficiency.
+So we do not have to speculate: for example, we can have the agent generate code from a specification.
+If the result is wrong, we adjust the documentation together with the agent and generate the code again.
+The fact that this documentation should also be optimally understandable for us humans is a welcome side effect.

-The new documentation is likely to receive equal, perhaps even higher priority than the code we have today.
-The long-term target picture is clear: theoretically, it should be possible to rebuild a piece of software based solely on the documentation.
+The new documentation will likely receive equal, perhaps even higher priority than the code we have today.
+The long-term target picture is clear: in theory, it should be possible to rebuild a piece of software based solely on the documentation.
 That brings us back to Karpathy’s statement from 2023.

-Nobody yet knows exactly how this documentation has to be structured.
-But the goal is unambiguous: maximize the agent’s efficiency.
-That is measurable.
-And we do not have to speculate here.
-The fact that this documentation should also be optimal for us humans is a nice side effect.

 # The Agentic Tipping Point